 Getting started with a Regional Innovation Centre is easy!
-To find the RIC closest to you, use the Ontario Network of Entrepreneurs website to “Connect with an Expert.”
-By entering your postal code, the website will provide you with the ideal RIC to contact, an overview of the location, a link to the centre’s website, and further contact details.
+To find the RIC closest to you, visit the Ontario RIC website to find a location.

 Local offices provide a convenient and friendly one-stop approach to innovation.
 Funded through the Government of Ontario, they are free to use for eligible early-stage companies.
 Some RICs offer advanced support options for a reasonable fee, but these support centres are largely free to use and designed to help pre-revenue companies that do not yet have the capital or clients needed to participate in technology incubators or accelerators.